Skip to main content

 3

 Basic measures and models used in demographic research.
 Sources and quality of demographic data.
 Rate construction, standardization, the life table, stable population models, migration models, population estimation and projection, measures of concentration and dispersion, measures of family formation and dissolution.
-Offered: jointly with CSDE 533/SOC 533.
+Offered: jointly with CSDE 533/SOC 533; W.

 Course Name